doegox/rpizerogui/python/README.md

 * pull to left for 2s from main screen to quit.
 As it's a service it'll be restarted automatically.
 * create "maintenance" file in `~/rpizerogui/python` to stall foopm3 service and be able to use the LCD
+* it expects proxmark repo to be in `/home/pi/proxmark3/`, else define it in envvar `PM3PATH`.

 ## TODO list